The-Devoyage/mongo-filter-generator/README.md

 ## Install

-1. [Checkout](https://basetools.io/checkout/vyOL9ATx) to gain instant access to the package in the github npm registry.
+1. [Purchase Access](https://basetools.io/checkout/vyOL9ATx) to gain instant access to the package in the github npm registry.

 2. Login to the github registry with your github account.